Cephomet/chrome-autofill-importer/README.md

 - Start Chrome

 ## Potential Issues
-- If you have issues opening/moving Web Data file.
+- If you have issues opening/moving Web Data file, open task manager and ensure the browser is closed (cover the guide).
 - If your Data.json file has formatting issues, the script may not function right.
 Check your data.json file by pasting into a JSON validator like: https://jsonlint.com/